 - Type a route ID in the Route ID text box on which the new event measure will be based.

-- Select a coordinate system by choosing an option from the Spatial Reference menu.
+- Choose a coordinate system from the Spatial Reference menu options.

 If your event stores referents, the referents will be stored in the coordinate system of the event feature class.